qathet Regional District Ocean Plastic Depot is here!

 Want to get involved in a cleanup or conduct one yourself?

 It’s easy!
 Contact Let’s Talk Trash (firstname.lastname@example.org, 604.485.2260 ext 308) to get involved.
-Contact us to get a copy of our depot guide or check out the quick reference here to find out what items and material can be collected separately for recycling.
+All new users require a depot orientation to gain access to the depot.
+Contact us to get a copy of our depot guide or check out the quick reference below to find out what items and material can be collected separately for recycling.

 Marine debris continues to litter our coastlines.
 More than 100,000 marine mammals die each year due to plastic ingestion or entanglement.
 If you’re keen to help clean it up we can support your efforts!
 You can choose to organize a clean up event or simply go out yourself on any occasion.